mlochbaum/BQN/implementation/primitive/sort.md

 The name of the game here is "branchless".

 For sorting, the fastest algorithms for generic data and generic hardware are branchless [quicksorts](#quicksort).
 Fluxsort is new and very exciting because it's a *stable* algorithm that's substantially faster than runner-up pdqsort on random arrays.
-However, it's immature and is missing a lot of the specialized strategies pdqsort has.
-I'm working on adapting these improvements to work for stable sorting and also on hybridizing with counting/bucket sort.
+However, pdqsort still has some advantages, and there are unstable techniques that could be used to improve Fluxsort when stability doesn't matter.

 A branchless binary search is adequate for Bins but in many cases—very small or large `𝕨`, and small range—there are better methods.